Planet of Giants: Commercial releases

 A novelisation of Planet of Giants, written by Terrance Dicks, was published by Target Books in January 1990.
 It was the final First Doctor serial to be novelised.
 Dicks used the original rehearsal script for the first episode and a camera script for the scrapped final episode to restore the missing sequences.

 The serial was released on VHS by BBC Video in January 2002; it was the first commercially released story to receive the VidFIRE process.
 2 Entertain released the serial on DVD on 20 August 2012, alongside audio commentaries, documentaries, and a recreation of the original third and fourth episodes; the recreation, based on the original scripts, used animation and newly recorded dialogue by Ford and Russell, with John Guilor and Katherine Hadoke as the Doctor and Barbara.
-The serial was released on Blu-ray on 5 December 2022, alongside the rest of the second season as part of The Collection.
+The serial was released on Blu-ray on 5 December 2022, alongside the rest of the second season as part of The Collection, and was added to BBC iPlayer on 1 November 2023 alongside most other serials.